acro14/demo/README.md

 #Demo Project README
 #Adding some more text for the purpose of demonstration
 This is so engaging i relly like it:
-This is really funny as well
+This will cause the conflict